 Calculating Child Support in the State of Colorado

 Using an Income Shares Model, the state of Colorado includes several factors when calculating child support.
 First, the state looks at the combined income of both parents.
 “Income” in Colorado includes gross income or “potential” income.
 Potential income is used if a parent is unemployed, “underemployed,” or looking for work.
 The court considers the parent’s work history; whether or not the parent is in school; job skills and history; the local job market; and any other factor that may result in that parent’s ability to get a new job.
 Potential income shows what this parent stands to make when they secure work, and the court makes a determination based on that estimate.

 The state then looks at whether or not a partner is already receiving or paying child support or spousal support.
 The partner currently paying spousal support or child support deducts that amount from their gross income.
 The partner currently receiving these benefits has that total added to their income.

 The parents’ combined incomes – along with daycare costs; health and medical expenses; educational expenses; custody; and any “extraordinary expenses” – are then calculated into worksheets, and a final total is reached.

 If there is a “substantial and continuing change of circumstances,” it is possible to go back to court to renegotiate child-support obligations.

 Calculating child support can be complicated, but it needn’t be scary.
 If someone just finds out which of the three standard models their state uses; tries an online child support calculator; and talks to their lawyer, it should be easy for them to find some peace of mind.

 If you’re worried about how to calculate child support in a divorce, we are here to help.
-Consultations are free and there’s no risk involved, so call today at (303) 647-4245 or contact us online.
+Call today at (303) 647-4245 or contact us online.